The image above shows our Poppy Seed Pod watch on the right.

 The Getty Museum defines fine art as “creative art, especially visual art, whose products are to be appreciated primarily or solely for their imaginative, aesthetic, or intellectual content.”
 This definition underscores the emphasis on aesthetic and intellectual value inherent in fine art, transcending mere utility to evoke deeper emotional and intellectual responses from viewers.

-A little known (and somewhat controversial) perspective is that fine art is a process which involves finding a subject in the real world, representing that physically in some way oneself, and comparing one’s physical results with that subject, choosing to focus more deeply on what is interesting about the comparison and one’s results, through numerous iterations.
-What happens when one genuinely does that, is that the results evolve and become somehow more powerful and interesting, leading to something beyond what you could have imagined in your head.
+The fine art process.
+A little known (and somewhat controversial) perspective is that fine art is a process which involves finding a subject in the real world, representing that physically in some way oneself, and comparing one’s physical results with that subject, choosing to focus more deeply on a specific aspect of one’s results, through numerous iterations.
+What happens when one genuinely does that, is that the results evolve and become somehow more powerful and interesting, leading to something beyond what you could have imagined in your head or manifested at the start of the process.
 It’s hard to comprehend that this might happen if you’ve never done it, especially these days with so many people spending so much of their time involved in thinking and other activities within their own mind.

 A Very Brief History Of jewellery